Kuon

 Kuon is a 2004 survival horror video game developed by FromSoftware for the PlayStation 2.
 Published by FromSoftware in Japan, it was released in North America by Agetec, and in Europe by Nobilis and Indie Games Productions in 2006.
 The narrative takes place in Japan's Heian period, and follows the actions of three protagonists during an outbreak of monsters at Fujiwara Manor in Kyoto; Utsuki, daughter of the onmyōji Ashiya Doman, Doman's apprentice Sakuya, and the veteran onmyōji Abe no Seimei.
 Gameplay has the different characters exploring the grounds and buildings of Fujiwara Manor, solving puzzles and fighting off hostile monsters.

 The game was conceived by its producer Atsushi Taniguchi.
 His aim was to create a dark narrative based around Japanese kaidan ghost stories, with a focus on female protagonists.
-The gameplay was designed as an evolution of the company's earlier title Lost Kingdoms.
+The gameplay was designed as an evolution of the company's earlier title Lost Kingdoms (2002).
 The artwork was handled by Nozomu Iwai, with promotional artwork designed by Kyosuke Chinai.
 Reception was mixed, with praise going to its atmosphere while many journalists faulted its controls and gameplay.
-Despite this, the game has gain a cult following and is one of the most expensive PS2 titles.

 Gameplay

 Kuon is a survival horror video game in which the player takes on the role of three characters—Utsuki, Sakuya, and Abe no Seimei—exploring the buildings and grounds of Fujiwara Manor.
 The characters are seen from an overhead third-person fixed perspective.
 The characters navigate the mansion during gameplay; the standard pace is a slow walk, with an option to run, but comes with a greater risk of attracting enemies.
 To progress the game, the characters explore the mansion to solve puzzles and find key items.
 Items are displayed in environments using flashing points of light.
 From the beginning of the game, certain doors within the mansion grounds are sealed, and require a particular item to open.
 These items can be restricted to particular characters.

 During navigation, the characters are attacked by monsters, many of which are drawn by noise.
 The characters have access to different weapon types; Utsuki uses a knife, Sakuya uses a fan, and Abe no Seimei, a naginata.
 There is no lock-on, meaning characters must be aligned manually before attacking an enemy.
 The characters can also find a limited number of spell cards during exploration, which can be used in combat.
-There are two types of cards; projectiles that trigger an immediate attack, and summoning papers that create an allied creature for a limited time that attacks enemies.
+There are two types of cards: projectiles that trigger an immediate attack, and summoning papers that create an allied creature for a limited time that attacks enemies.

 Navigation is impeded by areas of negative energy, both occurring naturally and when enemies appear.
 The characters can be afflicted with vertigo when low on health, or struck by dark energy; when struck by the energy when running, the character is momentarily stunned.
 The character can recover by standing still and using meditation to restore health and remove the vertigo effect.
 The player can also use healing items found around the manor to restore health.